caseycook56/BellyOfTheMachine/README.md

 - The player can travel the level with basic movement and a grapple system that can let you connect to walls and ceilings
 - Simulation of fluid dynamics
-- Created audio throughout the level, editing free audio tracks -player movement combines both character controller and rigid body.
+- Created audio throughout the level, editing free audio tracks
+- Player movement combines both character controller and rigid body.
--Utilising HDRP with shaders and volumetric lighting and post processing in the scenes
+- Utilising HDRP with shaders and volumetric lighting and post processing in the scenes

 My contribution:

 This game was a massively a collaborative effort and it’s hard to split the game up into parts that we each individual worked on because everyone worked a bit of everything, and the game went through many interactions, but I'll summarised the things I worked the most on.
 - Asynchronous loading levels as the levels may require time to load due to us trying to utilise the HDRP we had to load levels asynchronously
-- player and game management system, keeping the player stats consistent between levels and when the game restarts.
+- Player and game management system, keeping the player stats consistent between levels and when the game restarts.
-- player movement, we wrote a lot of code to combine character controller and rigid body
+- Player movement, we wrote a lot of code to combine character controller and rigid body
 - UI
-- enemy detection system
+- Enemy detection system
-- pick up ability system
+- Pick up ability system
-- some shader and materials work
+- Some shader and materials work